JCPistell/msba_local_mysql/README.md

 - Username: msba
 - Password: msba2018

+There are two databases included - world and classicmodels.

 Once you are done testing you can shut down the VM with `vagrant halt` or get rid of it completely with `vagrant destroy`.
 If you need to bring it up again simply do `vagrant up` and you're good to go!